pulumi/examples/aws-ts-webserver/README.md

     publicIp        53.40.227.82
     ```

-5. Thanks to the security group making port 80 accessible to the 0.0.0.0/0 CIDR block, we can curl it:
+5. Thanks to the security group making port 80 accessible to the 0.0.0.0/0 CIDR block (all addresses), we can curl it:

     ```bash
     $ curl $(pulumi stack output publicIp)